5 leadership tips from fatherhood

 Sometimes though, that drama is enough to make me want to escape.
 To just throw in the towel and say I've had enough, that there's nothing more I can do.
 But after the emotion passes, I realize that seasons change and in just a few short years, I won't have three lively human beings living under my roof, and I will miss it!

 In the same vein, leaders don't give up on those they are called to lead.
 Though situations may seem bleak and may appear to not have a beneficial resolution, leaders continue to work for the best until the very end.
 Being a dad has taught me to persevere keeping my perspective right while keeping my cool.
 Some days I'm better at that than others, but the process of perseverance has given me an outlook on leadership that I have not had before.
 Leaders don't give up!

 So this Father's Day here's to all the dads who keep at it with their kids.
 Here's to you who will get up every day and continue being the leader that their followers need just like you will keep being the dad your kids need you to be.

 Photo source: istock

 Andy Zawacki, a former pastor and teacher has a passion for developing leaders who will change the world.
-He serves as the Director of Ministry Development for Back to the Bible and is a doctoral student of strategic leadership at Regent University.
+He serves as the Head of School at Arborbrook Christian Academy and is a doctoral student of strategic leadership at Regent University.

 Learn More »